Our Leadership Team

 Wendy R. Lewis

-A force of nature in the non-profit sector for 30 years.
+A force of nature in the non-profit sector for over 30 years.

 What Wendy loves best about the Council.

 “I’m so grateful for people’s generosity.
 And I love interacting with family members.
 Even with their struggles, they’re grateful.
 That puts everything in perspective for me.
 I feel hopeful when I see people fighting. “